Computiful/Computiful/README.md

 New Software Language And Platform As Solution Conversation, Build For Any Target And High Solution Intelligence.
 Cluster Integration And Processing As Flip In Super Computing.

-User Interface, Design Interactive And 3D Reality, Directly With Perfection.
+User Interface, Design Interactive And 3D Reality, Directly In Perfection.
 A Solution Layer For Application, Design, Game, Movie, Car, Fly.

 A Logical Security Digital Landscape.